Unity-Technologies/com.unity.multiplayer.docs/docs/mlapi-basics/object-spawning.md

 When a spawned object gets destroyed on the server/host, MLAPI will automatically destroy it on all clients as well.

+To despawn a networked object on all clients but keep it on the server call `NetworkedObject.Despawn` on the server.
+An unspawned object can also later be spawned again with another spawn call if needed.

+A client should never call destroy on a networked object itself.
+That's not supported.
+To destroy an object with client authority have the client send an RPC to the server and let the server destroy the object.

+You cannot unspawn objects on just specific clients.
+If you want to hide an object on some clients but display it on others use [Object Visibility] (TODO LINK).

 ## Scene Objects

 Any objects in the scene with NetworkedObject components will get automatically replicated by MLAPI.
 There is no need to manually spawn them.